-In relation to bullying and discriminatory incidents relating to homophobia, racism, disability harassment, sexual and gender bullying, and religious harassment, all staff, as part of induction procedures, will be made aware of the key points of each policy and copies of the full policies will be available.
-A leaflet outlining the school position and policy on bullying and discrimination incidents will be given to all staff and available to parents.
-In addition all governors will be given copies of this leaflet outlining policy as well.
+In relation to bullying and discriminatory incidents relating to homophobia, racism, disability harassment, sexual and gender bullying, and religious harassment, all staff are made aware of the key points of policies and copies of the full policies are available.
+A Parent Guide outlining the school position and policy on bullying and discrimination incidents is available for staff, governors and parents on the website and in the school's reception.